rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

       <img src="/imgs/blog/codemonkeys/swebench.png" alt="SWE-bench problem overview." style="width: 100%; height: auto;">

-      <p>To solve a SWE-bench issue, systems produce an edit to the codebase.
-This edit is evaluated for correctness using unit tests from the repo (these unit tests are hidden from the model). </p>
+      <p>To solve a SWE-bench issue, systems produce an edit to the given codebase, with the goal of resolving the described issue.
+This edit is evaluated for correctness using unit tests from the codebase, which are hidden from the system at test-time.
+A model's score is simply the fraction of issues where the model's patch is marked as correct.</p>

       <p>In this work, we've focused on <a href="https://openai.com/index/introducing-swe-bench-verified/">SWE-bench Verified</a>, a subset of SWE-bench validated by human annotators.</p>
   </section>
     <section id="motivation">
         <h2>Large Language Monkeys</h2>
         <p>We first became interested in SWE-bench during our previous work, <a href="https://scalingintelligence.stanford.edu/pubs/large_language_monkeys/">Large Language Monkeys</a>.
 In that paper, we demonstrated a promising property of LLMs: when solving software engineering (and other) problems, coverage, the fraction of problems that are solved by at least one attempt, increases log-linearly with the number of solutions drawn from the model.</p>